danilevy1212/wegmans_clipper/README.md

 # Wegmans Digital Coupons Auto-Clipper

+## WARNING

+I stopped going to wegmans, so this code is unmaintained.

 ## Description

 `wegmans_clipper` is a collection of utilities that automate clipping ["Digital Coupons"](https://shop.wegmans.com/shop/coupons) from the Wegmans website.